babar-raza/package-descriptions/groupdocs.cloud/packagist/GroupDocs.Signature Cloud SDK for PHP.md

-# .NET Cloud REST API for eSigning Documents
+# PHP Cloud REST API for eSigning Documents

-Use this REST API to [search, verify & create signatures](https://products.groupdocs.cloud/signature/net) of 6 different types for a lot of file formats from within your C#, ASP.NET, & other .NET cloud apps.
+Use this REST API to [search, verify & create signatures](https://products.groupdocs.cloud/signature/php) of 6 different types for a lot of file formats from within your PHP cloud apps.

 ## Cloud Document Signing Features